 What is it?

-During the lifecycle of a business, sometimes you may face a situation where employees falter.
-It can be a disagreement with team members or missing a deadline.
-Either way, you must know what action to take.
+During the lifecycle of a business, situations may arise where employees don't meet expectations.
+It could be a disagreement with team members, missing deadlines, or policy violations.
+You must know what action to take.

 Purpose

-A disciplinary policy helps identify incidents that violate the company policy and puts a standard procedure in place to handle such instances.
-This way, whatever the outcome, it’s fair and consistent across the organization.
+A disciplinary policy helps identify incidents that violate company policy and establishes a standard procedure to handle such instances fairly and consistently across the organization.

 Conclusion

-Human resources professionals often play a significant role in developing and formalizing company policies and procedures.
+Human resources professionals play a significant role in developing and formalizing company policies and procedures that comply with India's new Labour Codes effective from November 2025.

-HR professionals usually have more knowledge of HR laws and ethical practices as well as are present to hold people accountable.
-Thus, in many cases, managers work to develop policies and procedures with HR department input.
+HR professionals typically have deeper knowledge of HR laws, ethical practices, and are positioned to hold people accountable.
+Thus, managers often work to develop policies and procedures with HR department input.

-By no means is this exhaustive.
-This guide will help you get things started.
-Based on several factors like your employee needs, the size of your company, government rules, and regulations, industry-related laws, etc. you must amend and customize the above-mentioned examples of HR policies to meet your specific needs.
+By no means is this list exhaustive.
+Based on factors like your employee needs, company size, industry, and the new statutory requirements under the Labour Codes, you should customize these policies to meet your specific needs.

-Don’t forget to review, revise or update policies regularly to ensure they continue to comply with government mandates and the needs of the organization.
+Don't forget to review, revise, and update policies regularly to ensure they continue to comply with government mandates and the needs of your organization.

-We hope you will find this list of HR policies in India to be useful.
-Don’t forget to check out our other resources for more insightful information.
+We hope you find this list of HR policies in India useful for 2026.
+Check out our other resources for more insightful information, including our comprehensive guide on India's New Labour Codes: Complete Compliance Checklist for 2026.